realsensesolutions/go-user-management/README.md

 ## 🤝 Production Usage

 This package is used in production at RealSense Solutions and handles:
-- **90% less integration code** compared to v1.x
+- **95% less integration code** compared to v1.x
 - Authentication for thousands of users with **zero-config middleware**
 - Complete OAuth2/OIDC flows with **single function call**
+- User management CRUD operations with **self-contained service**
 - API key management for service-to-service communication
 - OIDC token validation with auto-user provisioning
 - **Custom role assignment** via function injection
-- Role-based access control
+- Role-based access control with built-in admin/user permissions

 ## 📄 License